anton-kirschhock/AntonsDevSpace/content/posts/building-blog-site/index.md

 categories:
   - Blogging
 slug: building-blog-site
+cover:
+  image: "building-blog.png"
+  caption: "A person building a blogsite - this is an AI generated image"
+ShowToc: true
 ---

 # Building a blog & profile site - How hard can it be?
 (1/2)